Legal disclaimer: This article is not offered as medical advice. This is a blog based on anecdotal, personal experiences and thoughts.

 “The OAHPP (Ontario Agency for Health Protection and Promotion) presented studies showing that long-term, frequent users of cell phones may develop tumors on the same side of the head where the cell phone is used and those living near cell phone base stations may experience adverse health effects.
 The statement about cell phones is echoed by the World Health Organization and is based on the INTERPHONE 3 study.

-“The largest ever international study of mobile phone safety has concluded that the devices do not raise the risk of brain cancer, except for a possible slight increase in tumours among the most intensive users.”
+“The largest ever international study of mobile phone safety has concluded that the devices do not raise the risk of brain cancer, except for a possible slight increase in tumors among the most intensive users.”

 WOW!
 When I calculate that sort of math, most people in the North American society now fits within that old category of a “most intensive user”!